gustaph/disaster-response/README.md

 This project consists of preparing text messages about real-life disasters, pre-labeled by [Figure Eight](https://appen.com), to build a supervised learning model.
 In short, you type a message and the program sorts it according to the 36 available labels, specifying the problem by different types of organization.

+For the supervised model building, I chose [LGBMClassifier](https://lightgbm.readthedocs.io/en/latest/pythonapi/lightgbm.LGBMClassifier.html) over [RandomForestClassifier](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html) because of the higher speed in making the prediction (having almost the same accuracy as RF).
+LightGBM is a gradient boosting framework that uses tree based learning algorithms.
+It is designed to be distributed and efficient with the following advantages [[1]](https://www.kaggle.com/prashant111/lightgbm-classifier-in-python).

+- Faster training speed and higher efficiency.
+- Lower memory usage.
+- Better accuracy.
+- Support of parallel and GPU learning.
+- Capable of handling large-scale data.

 ![overview](https://user-images.githubusercontent.com/54601061/135074628-31b69cc6-0c81-4f8f-9715-df94d79165ae.gif)

 ---